openshift/origin/README.md

 On OpenShift master,

-	$ openshift start master  # start the master openshift server (also starts the etcd server by default)
+	$ openshift start master [--nodes=node1]  # start the master openshift server (also starts the etcd server by default) with an optional list of nodes
 	$ openshift-sdn           # assumes etcd is running at localhost:4001

 To add a node to the cluster, do the following on the node: